Student Spotlight: Melissa Hedlund Nelson

 “College of DuPage was my baseline for future collegiate education.
 It prepared me for undergrad work at Eastern Illinois University and grad school,” she said.
 “Additionally, taking classes in the arts opened my eyes to my love for creating.
 I absolutely love the painting studio at COD.
 I would sit for hours painting in the studio, overlooking the water.
 It was magical and I still miss it.”

-She also followed her calling and developed what has become the love of her life, The Light of The Heart: A Community Art Therapy Project.
-It's a 501(c)3 not-for-profit organization that is not only the first of its kind in Aurora but also in the state of Illinois and the country.
+Hedlund Nelson also followed her calling and developed what has become the love of her life, The Light of The Heart: A Community Art Therapy Project.
+It is a 501(c)3 not-for-profit organization that is not only the first of its kind in Aurora but also in the state of Illinois and the country.

 “I’ve lectured at Aurora University, for example, for students in the Masters of Social Work program.
 I am extremely passionate about teaching others, especially those who are interested in becoming art therapists.”

-Hedlund is honored to be a graduate of College of DuPage and would someday like to teach at COD.
-As for students thinking about attending, Hedlund doesn't hesitate with her advice.
+Hedlund Nelson is honored to be a graduate of College of DuPage.
+As for students thinking about attending, she doesn’t hesitate with her advice.

 "Do it!
 It will change your life."